 Strategic MEP solutions

-The original convention center’s “open concept” pre-function areas are challenging to heat and cool and have spurred complaints from visitors, particularly during the winter.
+The original convention center’s open concept pre-function areas were challenging to heat and cool, particularly during the winter.
 The new addition’s lobby and circulation area call for even greater vertical stacking and connectivity.
 To ensure that the space achieves the required comfort level while reducing energy use, we designed a hybrid heating and cooling solution that combines the benefits of variable air volume (VAV) and radiant floor heating and cooling.
-In addition to being more sustainable than an industry-standard approach, this solution enabled the design team to maximise ceiling heights and cut floor-to-floor heights, reducing mechanical construction costs by $1m.
+In addition to being more sustainable than an industry-standard approach, this solution enabled the design team to maximize ceiling heights and cut floor-to-floor heights, reducing mechanical construction costs by $1m.
+Together with other energy efficiency measures, including a large solar PV array on the ballroom roof, the project achieves 38% operational carbon emission reduction compared to baseline performance.

 Supporting safety and design

-Our fire and life safety experts brought more value to the project by developing a performance-based fire engineering strategy that reduced smoke exhaust and makeup air by more than 1m cfm, enabling the architect to achieve the desired space usage and interconnectivity goals.
+Our fire and life safety experts brought more value to the project by developing a performance-based fire engineering strategy that reduced smoke exhaust and makeup air by more than 1 million cubic feet per minute, enabling the architect to achieve the desired space usage and interconnectivity goals.
 The performance-based design developed reduced exit widths using modeled egress timing and computational fluid dynamics fire simulations.
 The team worked closely with the Seattle Fire Department and Seattle Department of Construction and Inspection to ensure all life safety and fire-fighting needs were met while allowing over 200ft of vertical connectivity from the below grade exhibit hall to the ballroom level at the top of the building.

-Arup is proud to have played a role in helping the SCCS addition achieve new standards in sustainability and performance within a new paradigm of vertically programmed, urban convention centers.
+Arup is proud to have played a role in helping the SCC addition achieve new standards in sustainability and performance within a new paradigm of vertically programmed, urban convention centers. ” Anne Marie Moellenberndt Associate Principal

 Recent changes in Seattle’s envelope systems requirements meant that early code studies were crucial to achieving compliance.
 The Arup team evaluated multiple approaches in the early phases of design, using Rhino and Grasshopper.
 We also created custom tools to generate building performance models that leveraged the benefits of Rhino and EnergyPlus.
 This approach aided the client in efficiently vetting various mechanical and architectural design options, and helped to identify the path with the lowest cost and least risk.